palak296/Recommendation_system/README.md

     for i in distances[1:7]:
         print(new.iloc[i[0]].title)
 ```

+## Features
+- 3 major recommendations between which the user can toggle anytime
+- Added authentication
+- Sort on the basis of popularity
+- Gives detailed overview along with genres, cast, rating, description etc.
+- Ability to show or hide the lyrics for each song
+- Ability to switch the width of the main content area
+- Ability to choose between a pastel, light and dark theme.
+- Handy hamburger menu with options to report a bug, share the web app, view source code, read about it, see credits, etc
+- Cross Platform & Responsive - The site works and looks pretty on any device it is viewed on, irrespective of screen shape and size

  # Flow of Application
  ### Selection of Input
  The app assists in selection of input (Movie, Song, Book)